British Airways Flight 38: Investigation

-The Department for Transport's AAIB investigated the accident, with the US National Transportation Safety Board, Boeing, and Rolls-Royce also participating.
+The Department for Transport's Air Accidents Investigation Branch (AAIB) investigated the accident, with the US National Transportation Safety Board, Boeing, and Rolls-Royce also participating.
 The investigation took two years to complete, and the AAIB published its final report on 9 February 2010.
 Three preliminary reports and 18 safety recommendations were issued during the course of the investigation.

 The flight data recorder (FDR) and the cockpit voice recorder (CVR), along with the quick access recorder (QAR), were recovered from the aircraft within hours of the accident, and they were transported to the AAIB's Farnborough headquarters, some 30 miles from Heathrow.
 The information downloaded from these devices confirmed what the crew had already told the investigators, that the engines had not responded when the throttles were advanced during final approach.

 Fuel system

 In its Special Bulletin of 18 February 2008, the AAIB noted evidence that cavitation had taken place in both high-pressure fuel pumps, which could be indicative of a restriction in the fuel supply or excessive aeration of the fuel, although the manufacturer assessed both pumps as still being able to deliver full fuel flow.
 The report noted the aircraft had flown through air that was unusually cold (but not exceptionally so), and concluded that the temperature had not been low enough to freeze the fuel.
 Tests were continuing in an attempt to replicate the damage seen in the fuel pumps and to match this to the data recorded on the flight.
 A comprehensive examination and analysis was to be conducted on the entire aircraft and engine fuel system, including modelling fuel flows, taking account of environmental and aerodynamic effects.

 The AAIB issued a further bulletin on 12 May 2008, which confirmed that the investigation continued to focus on fuel delivery.
 It stated, "The reduction in thrust on both engines was the result of a reduced fuel flow and all engine parameters after the thrust reduction were consistent with this."
 The report confirmed that the fuel was of good quality and had a freezing point below the coldest temperatures encountered, appearing to rule out fuel freezing as a cause.
 As in the aforementioned February bulletin, the report noted cavitation damage to the high-pressure fuel pumps of both engines, indicative of abnormally low pressure at the pump inlets.
 After ruling out fuel freezing or contamination, the investigation then focused on what caused the low pressure at the pump inlets.
 "Restrictions in the fuel system between the aircraft fuel tanks and each of the engine HP pumps, resulting in reduced fuel flows, is suspected."
 The fuel delivery system was being investigated at Boeing, and the engines at manufacturer Rolls-Royce in Derby.

 The AAIB issued an interim report on 4 September.
 Offering a tentative conclusion, it stated: